bhartl/bhartl.github.io/cv.md

-## Current Research
+## Current Occupation
 ### Independent Postdoctoral Researcher in Bio- and Physics-Inspired Artificial Intelligence
+December 2020 to present

 #### Affiliations:
-- _Institute for Theoretical Physics and Center for Material Science at the Wien, Vienna, Austria, since 2020_
+- _Institute for Theoretical Physics and Center for Material Science at the TU Wien, Vienna, Austria, since 2020_
 - _Allen Discovery Center at Tufts University, Boston, USA, since 2023_
 #### Research Topics:
 - [Confinement-Driven Self-Assembly](https://repositum.tuwien.at/handle/20.500.12708/16374)